 About Log House Plantswholesale nursery

 Log House Plants is a wholesale nursery specializing in edible and ornamental plants that thrive in the Pacific Northwest.
 Nestled on a sunny hillside at the southern tip of the Willamette Valley near Cottage Grove, Oregon, we work with growers all over the world to bring you an incredible, ever-evolving array of herbaceous plants.
-Our collections always include a full line of tasty and handsome herbs; vegetables galore, from treasured heirloom varieties to the newest All-America selections; tempting tropicals; and hundreds of varieties of uncommon annual and perennial flowers.
+Our collections always include a full line of tasty and handsome herbs; vegetables galore, from treasured heirloom varieties to the newest All-America Selections; tempting tropicals; and hundreds of varieties of uncommon annual and perennial flowers.
 We also create specialty collections, offered on a revolving basis – some of our favorites have been Butterfly Bed & Breakfast Host Plants, Shrubs for Cut Flowers, Grow to Know the World, and Confectionary Plants.

-Over the past forty years, Log House Plants has earned a reputation for excellence and innovation.
+Over the past forty-five years, Log House Plants has earned a reputation for excellence and innovation.
 Our goal is to support independent retail nurseries of the Pacific Northwest with a broad selection of unique and exciting varieties for gardeners, landscape architects, and plant collectors.

 Log House Plants has a long standing commitment to sustainable gardening and to earth stewardship in and out of the garden.
 Click here for important information on helping honey bees.